finite-element/finite-element-course/doc/source/functions.rst

    #.
 Construct the :meth:`~fe_utils.mesh.Mesh.jacobian` for that cell
       and take its determinant (:func:`numpy.linalg.det` will be useful here).
    #.
-Reduce all of the arrays you have constructed to a contribution
+Sum all of the arrays you have constructed over the correct
-      to the integral (:func:`numpy.einsum` may be useful for this).
+      indices to a contribution to the integral (:func:`numpy.einsum` may be useful for this).